karl-bjorkman/data-analytics-portfolio/README.md

 Some of these projects come straight from the Codecademy catalogue. \
 Since I have not had any professional experience in this field, I thought \
-that Codecademy was a good place to start when it came learning to ask the \
+that Codecademy was a good place to start when it came to learning to ask the \
-right questions and begin to play around with templates and datasets.
+right questions and to begin to play around with templates and datasets.

 I hope that the skills I have learned amount to, if not the most \
 impressive portfolio, a collection that presents an aspiring data scientist \